NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ranged Disarm.md

 **Prerequisites** Bullet Dancer Dedication; Trick Shot
 * * *
-**Requirements** You're wielding a simple firearm.
+**Requirements** You're wielding a simple firearm or simple combination weapon.

 * * *

 When using a simple firearm, you can shoot objects right out of your enemy's hands.
-Attempt to [[Actions/Disarm|Disarm]] the target using a ranged attack roll with your simple firearm, instead of attempting an Athletics check check against the target's Reflex DC.
+Attempt to [[Actions/Disarm|Disarm]] the target using a ranged attack roll with the required firearm or combination weapon, instead of attempting an Athletics check against the target's Reflex DC.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*